tdejaeger/Machine_learning/README.md

 # Machine learning

-You can find different example of machine learning codes using Python.
+You can find different examples of machine learning codes using Python.